How common is heart valve disease?

 What are the activities that I can perform when I return home?

 All patients are encouraged to resume normal activities at their own pace.
-Many patients report a return to normal activities with a few weeks.
+Many patients report a return to normal activities within a few weeks.

 When can I shower?